xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 ### 1.1 Authentication

 If a user is logged in to LORIS and can be authenticated using the standard session mechanism, no further authentication is required.
-Requests will be evaluated as requests from that user, so that standard LORIS modules can simply use the API.

 If a user is not logged in to LORIS (for instance, in a third party app or a CORS application), they can be authenticated using [JSON Web Tokens](https://jwt.io).